-6.2. the fourth level of theoretical and practical professional qualification giving the possibility to perform a complicated job of an executor and to manage the job of other specialists
+6.2. the fifth level of professional qualification – theoretical and practical occupational preparedness giving an opportunity to perform a complicated job of an executor and to manage and administer work of other specialists.

 6.3. supplement to the item 4.4:

-The average grade of the qualification of the acquirer is calculated:
+The average grade of the qualification acquirer is calculated: